NÚÑEZ DE BALBOA PHOTOVOLTAIC PLANT

-Iberdrola took a decisive step towards photovoltaic energy with the construction of the Núñez de Balboa photovoltaic plant in Usagre (Badajoz), the biggest in Europe.
-The plant, which will have an installed capacity of 500 MWp (391 MW of maximum grid connection capacity) when it comes into service — scheduled for the first trimester of 2020 —, will supply clean energy to 250,000 people, more than the population of Cáceres and Badajoz put together, avoiding the emission into the atmosphere of 215,000 tonnes of CO2 per year.
+Iberdrola took a decisive step towards photovoltaic energy with the commissioning of the Núñez de Balboa photovoltaic plant in Usagre (Badajoz), the biggest in Europe.
+The plant, with an installed capacity of 500 MWp (391 MW of maximum grid connection capacity), will supply clean energy to 250,000 people, more than the population of Cáceres and Badajoz put together, avoiding the emission into the atmosphere of 215,000 tonnes of CO2 per year.

 Ignacio Galán, chairman of Iberdrola group

 The plant will avoid the emission of 215,000 tons of CO2 into the atmosphere each year, strengthening our commitment to mitigating global warming